retronicdesign/AmigaFloppySwap/README.md

 ![image](https://user-images.githubusercontent.com/18539931/231581515-ed4e5da0-7c8b-4ccf-a66c-06147e8ddd4a.png)
 * Don't forget to add 2 wires between the two boards!

-This will feed signal MTRON and READY to the main circuit thus enabling the magic!
+This will feed signal MTRON and READY to and from the main circuit thus enabling the magic with internal drive!